-Auto-Write Mode - Write & Release The automation starts writing a new pass when the control is touched and stops writing when the control is released.
+· · · · · · · · · · · · · · · · · · · Auto-Write Mode - Write & Release The automation starts writing a new pass when the control is touched and stops writing when the control is released.
 Auto-Write Mode - Write & Hold The automation starts writing a new pass when the control is touched.
 The value when the control is released will continue to be written until the transport stops.

-Auto-Write Mode - Update & Release The automation starts updating the current pass when the control is touched and stops updating when the control is released.

-Auto-Write Mode - Update & Hold The automation starts updating when the control is touched but continues when the control is released and stops only when the transport stops.
+Auto-Write Mode - Trim & Release The automation starts updating the current pass when the control is touched and stops updating when the control is released.
+Auto-Write Mode - Trim & Hold The automation starts updating when the control is touched but continues when the control is released and stops only when the transport stops.
 Release Mode - Snap A straight jump is made from the current control value to the value written in the previous pass.
 Release Mode - Auto-Release An interpolation is created from the current value to the value written in the previous pass.
 I.e. a fade.
-The length of this is defined in Automation Settings > Autoprevious pass.
+The length of this is defined in Automation Settings > Auto-Release Time .
+Release Mode - Write to Next The same value is kept after the last written point until the next point is found in the previous pass.

-Release Time.

 Release Mode - Write to End Writes the current value to the end, ignoring previously written points.
-(If any)

-Release Auto-Writing Immediately releases all controls currently recording automation
+(If any) Release Auto-Writing Immediately releases all controls currently recording automation.
+This option is provided for controllers without touch sensitive faders etc.